FeeSimple/eos-tracker-mysql/README.md

 https://github.com/EOSEssentials/EOSTracker

-EOS Tracker is a Frontend based on Angular4 that connects to EOS Tracker API.
+XFS Tracker is a Frontend based on Angular4 that connects to XFS Tracker API.

 Config file of eos-tracker-frontend for interacting with eos-tracker-api: